-Nagpur Municipal Corporation (NMC) has flouted its own tender norms and favoured a particular company in the appointment of two private operators for door to door collection and transportation of garbage.
+Nagpur Municipal Corporation (NMC) has flouted its own tender norms and favored a particular company in the appointment of two private operators for the door to door collection and transportation of garbage.
 This will result in the financial loss of over Rs 62.79 crore to the cash strapped NMC.

 The health department of NMC has tabled a proposal before the standing committee seeking appointment of Thane based AG enviro infra projects private Ltd at the rate of Rs 1,950 per tonne as operator for package-I (zone 1 to 5)and the Pune based BVG India Ltd at the rate of Rs 1,800 per tonne as operator for package-II (zone 6 to 10).
 The committee will take a decision on Saturday.